jakewisse/dont-be-a-git/slides/intro.md

 - When first starting in Vim, it's paralyzing.
 "I just wanna use the arrow keys and stay in insert mode!"
-- The more you learn about the API and vimscript, the more things you can do with it (and hopefully be more productive as a result).
+- The more you learn, the more things you can do with it (and hopefully be more productive as a result).
 - So too with Git.
 When you're stuck using basic commands and not peeking behind the curtains, it's like staying in Insert mode and using the arrow keys.
+- Like with source control, at first you have this idea that the tool is secondary to what you're making with it.

 @@@